 Aston Martin Car Insurance in Australia - What You Need to Know

-Aston Martin is one of the most iconic British luxury sports car brands, known for its elegant GT cars and powerful performance.
-In Australia, Aston Martin offers the DB12 grand tourer, the Vantage sports car, and the DBX SUV.
-Older models like the DB11 and DBS are also present on the used market.
+Aston Martin is one of the most prestigious British luxury sports car makers, with a small but passionate owner base in Australia.
+The current local range includes the DB12 grand tourer, the Vantage sports car, and the DBX luxury SUV.
+Used models including the DB11 and DBS Superleggera also circulate on the Australian market.

-Some mainstream Australian insurers may cover Aston Martins, particularly the DBX SUV, while specialist brokers may be needed for higher-value models.
-Brokers like Rothbury or insurers like Chubb can access underwriters experienced with luxury sports cars.
+Some mainstream Australian insurers may cover Aston Martins - particularly the DBX SUV - while specialist brokers such as Steadfast or high-net-worth insurers like Chubb can access underwriters experienced with ultra-luxury vehicles.
+Agreed-value policies are particularly important given the bespoke nature of these cars.
 See our full Australian car insurance comparison for more.

 Why Aston Martin Insurance Is Premium in Australia

-• Depreciation considerations: Some Aston Martin models depreciate faster than competitors, making agreed-value cover worth exploring
+• Depreciation and value fluctuation: Some Aston Martin models depreciate quickly while limited editions appreciate - agreed-value cover removes uncertainty

-• Growing Australian presence: The DBX SUV has expanded Aston Martin's appeal in Australia, offering a more practical option with luxury sport credentials
+• DBX broadening appeal: The DBX SUV has grown Aston Martin's Australian footprint, offering a more practical option while retaining luxury sport credentials

 Aston Martin Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Aston Martin models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes